davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 The algorithm runs in $\mathcal{O}(n)$ time and space.
 It makes assumptions on the input which we establish in the preprocessing step---this produces a list of vertices $V = v_0, v_1, \cdots, v_n $ that represents the boundary of $P$ in a specific order, depending on the position of viewpoint $z$ as described in the paper (section two, first two paragraphs).

 ### Preprocessing
-The preprocessing will shift the polygon such that $z$ becomes the new origin and it will rotate the polygon such that the closest vertex $v\_0$ lies on the x-axis next to $z$---this ensures a line of sight between the first vertex in $V$ and our point of reference $z$ which makes the algorithm's subsequent design simpler.
+The preprocessing will shift the polygon such that the viewpoint $z$ becomes the new origin and it will rotate the polygon such that the closest vertex $v\_0$ lies on the x-axis next to $z$---this ensures a line of sight between the first vertex in $V$ and our point of reference $z$ which makes the algorithm's subsequent design simpler.
+We'll make rotations simpler by working with coordinates in polar form.

 ``` java
 	private static Pair<VsRep, Double> preprocess(CCWPolygon pol, Point2D z) {